Naming Your Business

 About Assumed Names

-Any person or partnership that conducts or transacts business in Minnesota under a name that is different than the full, true name of each owner or partner must register the name of the business by filing a certificate of assumed name with the Secretary of State.
+Any person or partnership that conducts or transacts business in Minnesota under a name that is different than the full, true name of each owner or partner must register the name of the business by filing a Certificate of Assumed Name with the Office of the Minnesota Secretary of State.

 It’s also required of corporations, limited partnerships, limited liability partnerships or limited liability companies that do business under a name that is different from their exact legal names.